mdfarragher/TAI/Regression/CaliforniaHousing/README.md

 Select the Apply SQL Transformation module and edit the SQL statement to remove any columns that you deem non-relevant to the price prediction.
 Rerun the pipeline and check the results.
 Did your RMSE improve or get worse?

 What's your best RMSE value?

-Please share your results in our Slack homework group!